PetoPetko/Java-Image-Animation/README.md

 ## About
-Texture is class that is able to animate images.
+Texture library can animate 2D images!
+Since 1.1.4 it requireds GraphicsManipulator.
 ## Info
 * If you want to add or see issues just click on [Issues section](https://github.com/PetoPetko/Texture-Animation/issues) in up.
 * If you want to comment use [Issues section](https://github.com/PetoPetko/Texture-Animation/issues) too or contact me on my mail.